rozlynboutin/microbiome_helper/Introductory-Linux-Tutorial.md

 Although I will briefly review some Linux commands, this is not intended to be an exhaustive overview.
 If you're totally new to Linux I would recommend starting with a general tutorial, such as this one: http://korflab.ucdavis.edu/bootcamp.html.

-These commands are not covered below, but you should also become familiar with them or something similar for every-day work in Linux: "ls -lh" , "top -u $USER" , "screen" (with -d and -r options), "df --si" and "du -sh".
+These commands are not covered below, but you should also become familiar with them or something similar for every-day work in Linux:
+* "df --si" - shows disk usage in human-readable format
+* "du -sh (file or folder)" - shows size in human-readable format
+* "history" - prints a large number of your last commands (usually ~1000) to screen.
+You can pipe this with grep (see below) to quickly see particular past commands you're interested in.
+* "screen" (with -d and -r options) - allows you to return to shells you previously had open (helps jobs from being interrupted!).
+* "top" - shows all processes along with CPU and memory usage (you can customize this to just show your jobs, sort by memory and to show full commands).

+This is just a small number of commands that I find useful, but there are many others!

 ## Working with folders and files